Cynanchum laeve: Insect use

 Cynanchum laeve is a food plant of caterpillars of monarch butterflies.
 Larvae of Euchaetes egle, the milkweed tussock moth, both in the Eastern and Western United States consume C. laeve.
 The larvae of these moths eat Cynanchum laeve and other plants when developing.

 Human use

 Cynanchum laeve is not a human edible plant.
 Its sap can cause eye irritation damaging mucous membranes.
 If C. laeve is consumed in large quantities it can be toxic.
 Thorough hand washing is recommended after handling the plant.

+Agricultural use

 Hay fed to livestock can contain C. laeve which can be toxic when consumed in large quantities.
 Most animals will not eat C. laeve due to its bitter taste.
 It is recommended by the US Fish and Wildlife Service to take precautionary steps.
 These steps include not grazing hungry animals in pastures containing C. laeve, eradicating it from driveways and trails, and closely observing livestock that have just been introduced to areas containing C. laeve.
 C. laeve can be very difficult to eradicate from fields because of its deep, extensive root system.
 This vine climbs on other plants, and this can cause problems in crop harvesting.